 Research

-Speciation in tail-dropper slugs
+Speciation in native slugs

 Figure 1: Sister species P. andersoni and P. foliolatum have partially overlapping ranges and differ in ecologically important traits, like microhabitat, foot size, and dentition.
 A) Map of the Pacific Northwest showing glacial extent during the Last Glacial Maximum (blue), the range of P. andersoni (orange), and the range of P. foliolatum (purple).
 B) P. andersoni and C) P. foliolatum feeding on mushrooms.
 D) Comparisons of dentition between P. andersoni and P. foliolatum (Pilsbry & Vanatta 1898).